Neptunium(IV) oxide: Structure

-Due to neptunium's large size, neptunium dioxide has a fluorite structure, with lattice constant a=5.43 Å. Like all fluorite structure materials, it has a space group of Fm3̅m.
-Neptunium is eight-coordinate, with a cubic coordination geometry, and oxygen is four-coordinate, with a tetrahedral coordinate geometry.
+Stoichiometric neptunium(IV) oxide (corresponding to exactly NpO2) displays a fluorite structure, with lattice constant a=5.4334 Å. Like all fluorite structure materials, it forms cubic crystals (specifically face-centered cubic) with a space group of Fm3̅m.
+Neptunium is eight-coordinate, with a coordination geometry of cubic, and oxygen is four-coordinate, with a tetrahedral coordination geometry.
+This same structure is adopted by all other actinide dioxides (AnO2, where An is an actinide).
+The lattice constant of these compounds decreases with increasing atomic number.